 The tragic Legend of Haesindang

 On a stormy day, a lovely bride called Haesindang was left behind by her husband on one of the rocks in the sea.
 He was working as a local fisherman and went deep into the ocean to catch some fish.
-On his way back he planned to pick her up again, but when he came back fate striked her.
+On his way back he planned to pick her up again, but when he came back fate struck her.
 What happened?

 After the man left his wife, a big wave dragged Haesindang into the sea and she drowned.
 Out of pure sadness, all the fish decided to swim away.
-It was a big disaster for local fisherman, who depended on it.
+It was a big disaster for local fishermen, who depended on it.
 No fish is no income and nothing to eat.
 So what now?

 So, Why is there a penis park?

 A surprise followed when a lecherous young man decided to spread his body fluids in the beautiful South Korean waters.
 This was the moment the fish had been waiting for.
 They quickly returned to the sea near the village and the inhabitants were incredibly happy.
-Out of joy they decided to build a penis park.
+Out of joy, they decided to build a penis park.